lethorable/dem2dged/README.md

 ## Running the description

 positional arguments:

-  input_raster          Elevation raster.
-Must be valid gdal source (geotiff, vrt, etc.) output_folder         Output path to the generated product
+input_raster: Elevation raster.
+Must be valid gdal source (geotiff, vrt, etc.)
+output_folder: Output path to the generated product

 optional arguments:
-  -utm_zone UTM         zone for output utm (must be three letters e.g. '32N' or '09S').
+  -utm_zone UTM: zone for output utm (must be three letters e.g. '32N' or '09S').
 If not stated, zone will be autodetected based on input raster)
-  -product_level PRODUCT_LEVEL
-                        For UTM output must be 4b, 4, 5, 6, 7, 8 or 9 (default is level 5, GSD = 2 m)
+  -product_level: For UTM output must be 4b, 4, 5, 6, 7, 8 or 9 (default is level 5, GSD = 2 m)
-  -xml_template XML_TEMPLATE
-                        Template for sidecar xml file.
-Default to DGED_TEMPLATE.xml included in project -verbose              Show additional output
+  -xml_template: Template for sidecar xml file.
+Default to DGED_TEMPLATE.xml included in project
+  -verbose: Show additional output